-WHEREAS, the Plan Commission found that the Transportation Alternatives Plan fairly addressed the comments and objections presented during the above-noted public hearing;
+WHEREAS, the Plan Commission found that the proposed Transportation Alternatives Plan fairly addressed the comments and objections presented during the above-noted public hearing;

-WHEREAS, the Plan Commission further finds that the adoption of the Transportation Alternatives Plan would promote the health, safety, morals, convenience, order, and general welfare of the citizens of Monroe County, Indiana;
+WHEREAS, the Plan Commission further found that the adoption of the proposed Transportation Alternatives Plan would serve the health, safety, morals, convenience, order, and general welfare of the citizens of Monroe County, Indiana, by promoting and guiding the establishment of transportation alternatives;

-WHEREAS, during its hearing on January 16, 2018, the Monroe County Plan Commission considered the Monroe County Transportation Alternatives Plan and made a favorable recommendation to the Board of Commissioners of Monroe County, Indiana, by a vote of ?-?, Yes: (List Last Names).
+WHEREAS, during its Hearing, the Monroe County Plan Commission considered the Monroe County Transportation Alternatives Plan (Petition No. 1710-CPA-01) and made a favorable recommendation to the Board of Commissioners of Monroe County, Indiana, by a vote of 7-1, Yes: (Clements, Enright-Randolph, Guerrettaz, Johnson, Jones, Stainbrook, Thomas), No: (Carpenter).